MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 beyond 2-3 people and the line forms within the zone definition.
 If the queue length is typically more than 2-3 people, we recommend using a retractable belt barrier to help guide the queue direction and ensure the line forms and dwells within the zone definition.

+## Placement of in-store cameras and video storage

+Images in this guide are intended to represent a potential placement of a customer’s in-store camera(s) by the customer.
+Once a customer’s cameras are in place, Dynamics 365 Connected Store will gather and analyze observational signals, location and line of business data to produce actionable insights.
+Microsoft does not control or recommend particular placement of in-store cameras and Microsoft Dynamics 365 Connected Store does not store video footage from the customer’s in-store cameras.

 ## What's next?

 [Install your cameras](install-cameras.md)